 An event which relates to Supply being affected, financial fraud or the compromise of the security of Devices in Consumer Premises.

+Critical Functionality

+That functionality which relate to Supply being affected, financial fraud or the compromise of the security of Devices in Consumer Premises.

 Cryptographic Algorithm

 An algorithm for performing one or more cryptographic functions which may include: Encryption, Decryption, Digital Signing or Hashing of information, data, or messages; or exchange of Security Credentials.